-The Company's operations consumed \$98,642 of cash (before working capital items) for the six months ended March 31, 2013 (2012 - \$417,205) with an additional \$90,026 (2012 - \$849,479) used on mineral property deferred exploration expenditures, \$30,493 (2012 - \$Nil) used on deferred acquisition expenditures, \$Nil (2012 - \$42,591) used for the purchase of equipment and \$Nil (2012 - \$3,500) for the recovery of other assets.
-The cash requirement was fulfilled from cash on hand at the beginning of the period.
+The Company® operations consumed \$38,318 of cash (before working capital items) for the three months ended December 31, 2013 (2012 - \$45,140) with an additional \$51,422 (2012 - \$58,862) used on mineral property deferred exploration expenditures and \$nil (2012 - \$30,493) used on deferred acquisition expenditures.
+The cash requirement was fulfilled from cash on hand at the beginning of the period and from the proceeds from a \$245,000 private placement.

-The Company's aggregate operating, investing and financing activities during the six months ended March 31, 2013 resulted in a net decrease in its cash balance from \$315,879 at September 30, 2012 to \$84,464 at March 31, 2013.
-The Company's working capital decreased to \$53,516 at March 31, 2013 (September 30, 2012 - \$228,494).
+The Companys aggregate operating, investing and financing activities during the three months ended December 31, 2013 resulted in a net increase in its cash balance from \$99,224 at September 30, 2013 to \$254,294 at December 31, 2013.
+The Companys working capital increased to \$213,777 at December 31, 2013 (September 30, 2013 - \$66,093).
 The Company has no long term debt.

-The Company has given notice to exercise the option on the Moule Gold Permit and has wire transferred the final option payment of US\$200,000.
-Documentation is in progress for finalizing the option exercise and title transfer.
-Once completed, the Company will acquire a 100% interest in the property.
-The Company will have no further payments to make to acquire any of its Burkina Faso mineral properties.
+The Company has no further payments to make to acquire any of its Burkina Faso mineral properties.
 The Company has minimum exploration commitments in Burkina Faso in order to keep its properties in good standing.
 Aside from the minimum exploration commitments in Burkina Faso, the Company does not have any commitment for material capital expenditures over the near term or long term and none are presently contemplated in excess of normal operating requirements.

 The Company has not as yet put into commercial production any of its mineral properties and as such has no operating revenues or cash flows.
-Accordingly, the Company is dependent on the equity markets as its sole source of operating working capital, and the Company's capital resources are largely determined by the strength of the junior resource capital markets and by the status of the Company's projects in relation to these markets, and its ability to compete for investor support of its projects.
+Accordingly, the Company is dependent on the equity markets as its sole source of operating working capital, and the Company capital resources are largely determined by the strength of the junior resource capital markets and by the status of the Company projects in relation to these markets, and its ability to compete for investor support of its projects.
 There can be no assurance that financing, whether debt or equity, will always be available to the Company in the amount required at any particular time or for any particular period or, if available, that it can be obtained on terms satisfactory to it.